SaptakS/escapethelogic/content/about/_index.md

 - **Saptak Sengupta**: A web developer who loves solving puzzles and breaking his head over riddles.
 Naturally, escape room is one of his interests and spends almost every weekend in a escape room.

 - **Sayan Chowdhury**: An ambitious techie and community person who loves spending all his salary in escape rooms and beating best times for every escape room there is.

+- **Gaurav Kumar**: Software engineer who loves going to escape rooms and solving challenges when not busy with his life.